dstrick17/Vasoreactivity-Testing-in-Group-3-Pulmonary-Hypertension/README.md

 8. **linear.py**
    - **Description**: Compares the relationship between baseline pulmonary vascular resistance and the reduction in pulmonary vascular resistance for patients in this study.
-   - **Generates Image- Manuscript Figure 2**: Creates a linear regression of baseline PVR in wood units (PVR) compared to reduction in PVR in wood units during inhaled nitric oxide challenge (∆ PVR) with a coefficient of 0.43 and an R-squared value of 0.66.
+   - **Generates Image- Manuscript Figure 2**: Creates a linear regression of baseline PVR in Wood Units (PVR) compared to reduction in PVR in Wood Units during inhaled nitric oxide challenge (∆ PVR) with a coefficient of 0.43 and an R-squared value of 0.66.

 #### Scatter Plots